ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

 When I finished reading [Politics and the English Language](/politics-and-the-english-language), I was dissatisfied.
-Partly because of the realisation that, even if I agreed with Orwell that politics language twists the language to its advantage, I was left with no clue on how it does it, or how to avoid fall victim of its tricks.
+Partly because of the realisation that, even if I agreed with Orwell that politics language twists the language to its advantage, I was left with no clue on how it does it, or how to avoid falling victim of its tricks.
 Like many academics, Orwell falls into the trap of thinking that politics is a bad form of English that must be corrected, that there is a “right English” that we should aim for.

-But the truth seems to point in a different direction.

-> Most of the attempts made to force living language into a doctrinaire program have failed resoundingly. […]  [Mussolini] covered Italy with posters commanding Italians to use the “voi” form instead [of the informal “tu”, whose English counterpart, “thou”, has disappeared].
-His campaign failed. […] Language has usually proven stronger than the individual.
->
->  —— *Language in Thought and Action*
+But truth is, whatever number of people can Orwell reach out to, there's an incentive for politicians to twist the language to its advantage.
+If we all play fair, then unfair propositions have no chance.
+And politics sometimes require promoting unfair propositions.

 In some form or another, propaganda is the darwinian result of years and years of governments’ attempts to guide and manipulate public opinion into do something, believe something, or vote something.
 This undeniable fact is what made it successful, with advertisement being an extension of that.
 Avoiding dying metaphors and pretentious diction won’t save us from being at the mercy of propagandists.